Lawrie Sanchez: Apollon Smyrnis

 "You cannot allow this to happen on live tv."

-— – Lawrie Sanchez questioning the integrity of the Superleague Greece on live television in March 2014 after an Apollon goal was disallowed during the club's 3–2 win away at Panthrakikos.
+— – Lawrie Sanchez questioning the integrity of Super League Greece on live television in March 2014 after an Apollon goal was disallowed during the club's 3–2 win away at Panthrakikos.

-On 17 November 2013, Sanchez was appointed head coach of Superleague Greece side Apollon Smyrni.
-He met the players for the first time on 18 November 2013 whilst also giving the club's official website his first interview as Apollon Smyrni head coach.
-During his time at Apollon, Sanchez has raised his doubts over the integrity of the Superleague Greece.
+On 17 November 2013, Sanchez was appointed head coach of Super League Greece side Apollon Smyrnis.
+He met the players for the first time on 18 November 2013 whilst also giving the club's official website his first interview as Apollon Smyrnis head coach.
+During his time at Apollon, Sanchez has raised his doubts over the integrity of the Super League Greece.
 On 30 March, he voiced his discontent on live television during the club's 3–2 win away to Panthrakikos.

-On 13 April 2014, Sanchez and Apollon were relegated from the Superleague Greece into the Greek Football League following a 1–0 defeat away to champions Olympiacos.
+On 13 April 2014, Sanchez and Apollon were relegated from the Super League into the Greek Football League following a 1–0 defeat away to champions Olympiacos.
 Apollon finished seventeenth with 36 points, two points off safety in fifteenth.

 Sanchez declined to sign a new contract for Apollon and left the club.
 This departure was much to the chagrin of the Apollon fans to whom he, in typical Sanchez fashion, had become a much loved cult figure and leader.
-Sanchez wrote a parting letter to the Apollon fans explaining his thoughts and made it clear that he was very unhappy with the legitimacy of the Superleague Greece, his parting words were: "In the Magic Kingdom that is SuperLeague even a Magician can only have so many powers".
+Sanchez wrote a parting letter to the Apollon fans explaining his thoughts and made it clear that he was very unhappy with the legitimacy of the Super League, his parting words were: "In the Magic Kingdom that is Super League even a Magician can only have so many powers".